TheHighFish/openholdembot/trunk/DemoBots/README.txt

 INTRODUCTION
 ============
-This is a collection of poker bots, which have been published on the OpenHoldem and WinHoldem-forums.
+This is a collection of poker bots, which have been published on the OpenHoldem, WinHoldem and Shanky-Bonusbots-forums.
 Their purpose is to give you a starting-point to develop your own bots.
 They probably won't win (any longer) and maybe even don't work as expected.